pymc-devs/pymc/sphinxdocs/tutorial.rst

    >>> disasters = Poisson('disasters', mu=rate, value=masked_values, observed=True)

-Here :math:`rate` is an array of means for each year of data, allocated according to the location of the switchpoint.
-Each element in :math:`disasters` is a Poisson Stochastic, irrespective of whether the observation was missing or not.
+Here ``rate`` is an array of means for each year of data, allocated according to the location of the switchpoint.
+Each element in `disasters` is a Poisson Stochastic, irrespective of whether the observation was missing or not.
 The difference is that actual observations are data Stochastics (``observed=True``), while the missing values are non-data Stochastics.
 The latter are considered unknown, rather than fixed, and therefore estimated by the MCMC algorithm, just as unknown model parameters.

 The entire model looks very similar to the original model::